yonailo/alexa-skills-shared/README.md

 ## La Primera Television

 Cette skill permet d'écouter la 1ère chaine de la Television Espagnole.
+Elle a été rejetée parce que :

+*Protecting intellectual property rights is important to Amazon.
+Please provide documentation demonstrating that you have the right to use the music/devotional content within the skill.
+The documentation must be either a confirmation letter from the intellectual property rights holder or a copy of the applicable license.*

 Lien de partage : https://amzn.eu/2OBO68z

 ## Katotv

-Cette skill permet d'écouter la chaine de télévision KTOTV
+Cette skill permet d'écouter la chaine de télévision KTOTV.
+Elle a été rejetée parce que :

+*Protecting intellectual property rights is important to Amazon.
+Please provide documentation demonstrating that you have the right to use the music/devotional content within the skill.
+The documentation must be either a confirmation letter from the intellectual property rights holder or a copy of the applicable license.*

 Lien de partage : https://amzn.eu/jfJR4nv

 ## Recalbox Fabrice

 Cette skill permet d'écouter l'émission Twitch de Recalbox.
 Quand il n'y a pas de direct, on entend une musique en boucle.
+Cette skill a été rejetée mais j'ai jamais reçu le mail d'Amazon, j'imagine que pareil que les autres, il faut démontrer que *that you have the right to use the music/devotional content within the skill*.

 Lien de partage : https://amzn.eu/75h7KOB